-In order to stay safe this Halloween while also maintaining COVID-19 precautions, kindly follow the CDC guidelines.
+In order to stay safe celebrating Halloween, while also maintaining COVID-19 precautions, kindly follow the CDC guidelines.

-If you are not feeling well, have any symptoms of COVID-19 or have a fever, please stay home, contact your health care provider, and do not interact with anyone outside of your home.
+If you have been exposed to someone with COVID-19, are not feeling well, have any symptoms of COVID-19 or have a fever, please stay home and contact your health care provider.
 This will help keep your friends and neighbors safe!

-As far as being prepared for Halloween while also managing food allergies, here’s a recap of the presentation I gave back in 2018:
+As far as being prepared for Halloween while managing food allergies, here’s a recap of the presentation I gave: